goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 rewriting in types?
 status of rewrite rules in agda??

-automation in agda does not include local lemmas
+automation in agda does not include local lemmas -dose too!!!

 style of proving in isabelle can differ , i.e. more dependent on automation, not the case here in practise